 Area of Study 1 – Innovative solutions

-• artificial intelligence, machine learning or neural networks
+- artificial intelligence, machine learning or neural networks

-• assistive and wearable technologies or Internet of Things (IoT)
+- assistive and wearable technologies or Internet of Things (IoT)

-• games development, multimedia programming or web authoring
+- games development, multimedia programming or web authoring

-• mixed realities such as augmented and virtual reality
+- mixed realities such as augmented and virtual reality

-• research project on innovative uses for emerging technologies such as blockchain
+- research project on innovative uses for emerging technologies such as blockchain

 Students will collaboratively project manage the development of the solution to support an organised approach to problem solving.

-Area of Study 2 – Network security
+Area of Study 2 – Cyber security

-Area of Study 1 – Data analytics
+Area of Study 1: Data analytics

-Area of Study 2 – Data analytics: analysis and design
+Area of Study 2: Analysis and design

-In this area of study students, determine and propose a research question and collect and analyse data.
-This is the first part of the School-assessed Task (SAT), involving analysis and design, with the second part undertaken in Unit 4, Area of Study 1.
-A range of methods is used to collect data for analysis.
-Students generate design ideas for creating their database and/or spreadsheet solutions and infographics or dynamic data visualisations to present findings of their research question investigation.
+In this area of study students independently determine and propose a research question and collect and analyse data from both primary and secondary sources.
+This is the first part of the school-assessed Task, involving analysis and design, with the second part undertaken in Unit 4, Area of Study 1.

-Area of Study 1 – Data analytics: development and evaluation
+Area of Study 1: Development and evaluation

-research question.
 Effective designs and clarity of messages are key features of infographics and dynamic data visualisations, which are designed to communicate findings intended for a target audience.
 Students evaluate the quality of their solution and assess the effectiveness of their project management in the development of their project.

-Area of Study 2 – Cybersecurity: data and information security
+Area of Study 2: Cybersecurity – data and information security

 For further information visit here.